vuejs/docs/src/guide/essentials/template-syntax.md

 ## Using JavaScript Expressions

-So far we've only been binding to simple property keys in our templates.
+So far we've only been binding two simple property keys in our templates.
 But Vue actually supports the full power of JavaScript expressions inside all data bindings:

 ```vue-html
 {{ number + 1 }}